 2. Team Leader (only one)

-The beneficiary is a natural person, duly specified during the application form, who must act in name and representation of him or herself and of the executors, as the person responsible before Parallel18.
-The person designated as the team leader must participate in the program in Puerto Rico, during the entire period of the program, and be exclusively dedicated to the development of this project; likewise, the beneficiary will be the active and passive subject of all rights and obligations established in the grant agreement, including detailed reports on expenses and activities materialized by the beneficiary or third parties.
-If not a U.S. citizen, the team leader should have the ability to apply for a visa to enter the U.S.
+The team leader, also known as the beneficiary, is a natural person, duly specified during the application form, that is an original founder of the startup and continues to be a C-level member directly involved in the company’s strategy and decision making, who must act in name and representation of him or herself and of the executors as the person responsible before Parallel18.
+The person designated as the team leader must participate in the program in Puerto Rico, during the entire period of the program, and be exclusively dedicated to the development of this project; likewise, the beneficiary will be the active and passive subject of all rights and obligations established in the Grant Agreement, including detailed reports on expenses and activities materialized by the beneficiary or third parties.
+If not a U.S. citizen, the team leader must have the ability to apply for a visa to enter the U.S.